MacHu-GWU/aws_resource_search-project/docs/source/01-User-Guide-Quick-Start/index.rst

 If you want to search across multiple AWS accounts and regions, you can create multiple AWS CLI profiles and switch between them.
 For detailed instructions on setting up multiple AWS profiles, please refer the `Official Configuration and credential file settings <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html>`_ document.

-In summary, the configuration and credential file should looks like:
+In summary, the configuration and credential file should looks like below.

 Content of ``${HOME}/.aws/config``: